mirzawaqasahmed/f5-big-iq-lab/docs/class04/module5/lab1.rst

 Lab 5.1: Onboard BIG-IQ using Ansible Galaxy
 --------------------------------------------

+.. warning:: This lab has steps to reset the BIG-IQ CM and DCD to its factory configuration.
+Plan accordinly if you need to run other classes/labs (this one should be the last one).

 F5 provides Ansible Galaxy roles to onboard BIG-IQ Centralized Management (CM) and BIG-IQ Data Collection Device (DCD).

 This automation scenario is composed of 4 parts: